nielsberglund/nielsblogsource/_drafts/how-to-setup-kafka-connect--debezium-in-docker-to-stream-data-from-ms-sql-server.md

   -
 ---

-I have been doing a couple of conference talks lately, (virtual of course), about streaming data from SQL Server to Kafka.
-The title of the presentation is: **Free Your SQL Server Data With Kafka**.
+I have been doing a couple of conference talks lately (virtual, of course) about streaming data from SQL Server to Kafka.
+The title of the presentation is **Free Your SQL Server Data With Kafka**.

-In the presentation I talk, (and show), various ways of getting data from SQL Server to Kafka.
-One of the ways I cover is Microsoft CDC together with Debezium.
+In the presentation, I talk (and show) various ways of getting data from SQL Server to Kafka.
+One of the ways I cover is Microsoft CDC, together with Debezium.

-When I do the presentation I always have a SQL Server installed locally and I run Kafka in Docker.
-Without a fail, every time I set up the environment I cannot remember how to do the Docker "stuff", so therefore I decided to write this post to have something to go back to for next time.
+When I do the presentation, I always have a SQL Server installed locally, and I run Kafka in Docker.
+Without fail, every time I set up the environment, I cannot remember how to do the Docker "stuff".
+Therefore I decided to write this post to have something to go back to for next time.

 <!--more-->